Skip to content

 What is Contract Lifecycle Management?

-Contract Lifecycle Management (CLM) refers to the process of managing contracts from creation through execution, performance, and renewal or expiration.
-It ensures that contracts are efficiently and effectively handled, reducing risks and improving compliance.
 As business operations become more complex, managing contracts manually is no longer feasible.
-CLM provides a systematic framework that improves transparency, accelerates deal closures, and ensures regulatory compliance throughout the contract’s life.
+CLM provides a systematic framework that improves transparency, accelerates deal closures, and ensures regulatory compliance throughout a contract’s life.

 The History of Contract Lifecycle Management

-With the rise of digital technology in the early 2000s, document management systems were introduced to digitize contracts.
+With the rise of digital technology in the early 2000s, document management systems were introduced to digitise contracts.
 These solutions made it easier to store and retrieve documents, but they still lacked automated features for managing the contract process.

 Legistify Blog CTA